Bytestorm5/Bytestorm5/README.md

 I'm a Early-Career Data Scientist hoping to build a career in AI/ML research.
 This account is where the majority of my personal projects are developed and made available.
 I believe in learning by doing, this profile being a testament to that.
 While my focus is ML, I dip my toes in all aspects of programming because A. it's fun and B. it makes me a better programmer when I have to do real work.

 #### What I'm working on
- - Building a Portfolio Website/Blog
- - Figuring out what Nonlinear relations do in Deep Models
+ - Figuring out what Nonlinear relations do in Deep Models (AAAI or bust)

 #### What I'm trying to learn
  - Genetic Algorithms & Reinforcement Learning